 Nothing worse then having food allergies or an autoimmune disorder and having to skip the company or neighborhood cookie exchange, but everyone will be able to enjoy this delicious and easy, 2-ingredient holiday treat!

 How to Make this Recipe

 Like I said – just 2 ingredients in this Christmas candy recipe: a 9oz bag dark chocolate chips and 6 regular sized candy canes.
 I use Enjoy Life dark chocolate morsels since they’re free of 13 major allergens including gluten and dairy (Lincoln loves this bark!) but use whatever dark chocolate you like.

 Step 1: Crush the Candy Canes

 Add the candy canes to a ziplock bag then place the bag onto a kitchen towel and use a meat mallet or rolling pin to crush the candy canes.
 You don’t need to pulverize them into dust – just little pieces.
 Measure out 2 Tablespoons crushed candy canes, then set everything aside.

 Next add the chocolate chips to a microwave-safe bowl then heat in 30 second increments, stirring between increments, until the chocolate is smooth – mine took 1:30.
-Add the candy canes, plus 1 or 2 drops food safe peppermint oil if you have it on hand, then mix to combine.
-I only had peppermint oil for topical use on hand, but I think the real deal would be so fab in here!
+Add the candy canes, plus 1 or 2 drops food safe peppermint oil or extract then stir to combine.

 Refrigerate until the chocolate sets, about 20 minutes, then break into big pieces and devour!
 As I mentioned, you can also package the bark in treat bags and tie with a ribbon – keep the packages refrigerated until gifting.
 However you serve or eat this craveable, 2-ingredient Dark Chocolate Peppermint Bark – enjoy!!